-So around our college campus in Hyde Park, New York, there’s this saying Thirsty Thursdays.
-It’s probably the reason half the student population is useless on Fridays.
-And while my nickname is “yes, Mom” with the younger generation in my class, I am not to be counted out for a good time, or a great white sangria recipe.
+So around many a college campus in, there's this thing Thirsty Thursdays.
+It's probably the reason half the collegiate population is useless on Fridays.
+And while my nickname while at the CIA was "yes, Mom", I am not to be counted out for a good time, or a great white sangria recipe.
 If I do say so myself, my sangria rocks.

 - 1 bottle dry white wine, Sauvignon Blanc or Pinot Grigio recommended